Best places to stay in Bermuda

 If you choose to stay in St. Georges, you will truly get an appreciation for mainland charm and laid back vibe in this heritage town.
 Inded, theres much to see here, however it’s a good idea to begin with the Bermuda's World Heritage Center which provides an overview of the town, including its heritage and historical background through depictions, drama, art, interactive videos, pictures and even a short film.

-Hotels and places to stay in St. George's
+Hotels in St. George's

 Located towards the western side of Bermuda between the Southampton and Paget parishes, Warwick is famous for its south shore, pink sand beaches, national parks and other great attractions.
 This district is all about the outdoors being a natural beauty with several sightseeing attractions.
 Warwick is also the site of some of the best golf and horseback riding options in Bermuda.
 Visitors come here mostly for the beaches; Warwick Long Bay being one of the finest.
 With all this allure, over the years Warwick has become one of the top tourist destinations in Bermuda.